PTFE Extruded Tubing

 - Mechanical resistance under severe conditions

 PTFE is a high temperature option for wire harness insulation due to its dielectric strength.
 It is also very lubricious, providing dry lubrication solutions for a variety of applications such as fuel hoses or other fluid tubing lines.
-The resin can stand up to wide temperature variances with a working temperature range of up to 500ºF (260ºC) to -454ºF (-270ºC).
+The resin can stand up to wide temperature variances with a working temperature range of up to 500 °F (260 °C) to -454 °F (-270 °C).
 PTFE is chemically resistant for critical fluid transfer, possesses UV resistance and can be produced in a variety of shapes and customized options.

 The chemical resistance, mechanical integrity and high maximum temperature resistance of PTFE are ideal for critical fluid transfer.
 It can handle a wide range of acids, bases and solvents.
 PTFE is inherently pure, making it an excellent material selection for pharmaceutical applications that require a high degree of purity.

 The lubricity of PTFE provides a perfect material for easily sliding over fiber optics without damaging the delicate fibers.
-Zeus can extrude PTFE into Sub-Lite Wall® Heat Shrink for splicing fiber optics.
-The material is UV resistant and can operate in a variety of extremes from cryogenic low temperature to up to 500ºF (260ºC) without significant linear expansion.
+The material is UV resistant and can operate in a variety of extremes from cryogenic low temperature to up to 500 °F (260 °C) without significant linear expansion.
 PTFE is chemically inert and can be compounded with other materials such as glass - that when extruded with customized designs - can offer accelerated bonding ability without sacrificing lubricity along the tube’s ID.
-This material can also be formed into shapes and multi-lumens, allowing multiple channels of fibers to be encapsulated in one OD.
-Our PTFE Convoluted Tubing (Mil Spec 81914) often houses and protects delicate fibers.

 PTFE is the most lubricous fluoropolymer, positioning it as an ideal material for a variety of industries.
 One industry benefitting from PTFE is 3D printing.
 In this application, PTFE is utilized in a tube form because its lubricity guides filament to the die head to make parts or transport liquids.
 The material is chemically inert and can have color added for identification.

-In addition, PTFE can be sourced with flares, flanges, draw downs, drilled holes, or a combination of more than one Optimized Tubing Solution.
+In addition, PTFE samples are available upon request and can be sourced with flares, flanges, draw downs, drilled holes, or a combination of more than one secondary and value-added service.